softchris/golang-book/05-misc/01-logs/README.md

-# Go from the beginning - logging
+# Better logging with a logging library

-Once you started writing code you realize quite early that you have a need to print things to the screen as well as sometimes to a file or even a log service.
+Once you start writing code, you realize quite early that you need to print things to the screen as well as sometimes to a file or even a log service.
 What you want to say is usually what type of logging you want to do.

-##  Pre-Lecture Quiz

-TODO

 ## Introduction